wp-plugins/wpbook-lite/README.txt

 == Changelog ==

+= 1.6.2 =
+* Somehow encoding on the main wpbook-lite.php file was UTF-8 with a BOM - this triggers extra characters of output on activation.

+= 1.6.1 =
+* Changes to the API changed format for timestamps, which through for a loop the logic for checking when comments are new.

+= 1.6 =
+* Updated Facebook PHP SDK to 3.2.3.
+Would like to get to 4.0 at some point but that requires PHP 5.4 where WordPress only requires 5.2.4 - don't want to get too far ahead.
+* Updated publish_to_facebook to use appropriate appsecret_proof
+* Updated the base_facebook class to use v2.1 of the graph API.
+(New apps created on Facebook can no longer use v1 of the API, which is what gets used if you don't pass a version - so I have to pass a version, so lets use 2.1.
+* Rewrote comment import to not use FQL as that is not supported in new Facebook apps using v2 or later of the API
+* Ask for publish_actions not publish_stream - deprecated API functions.
+This will
+  probably mean people will need to regenerate their access tokens, but it works.
+* Use https for Facebook avatars outside facebook setting - should make that work again even for those for whom it wasn't

 = 1.5.4 =
 * When granting a new access token, get the short-term one and then immediately